 They are very healthy additions to your diet.
 Because of the way they are processed they are even minimally healthier than regular oats.

-And they taste great.
 The texture of the steel cut is quite different that regular rolled oats.
-The Steel cut makes oats springier and chewier.
-I actually prefer them to rolled oats.
+The Steel cut makes oats springier and chewier with a slightly nutty flavor.

 - The low glycemic index of steel cut oats is such that they help you feel full a long time.
 This helps manage body weight